KeepsItCrypt0/PulseStrategy/README.md

 • The newly acquired vPLS is bridged back to Ethereum and deposited into the contract, increasing the redeemable vPLS value of PLSTR.

-• Repeat: Higher reserves enhance PLSTR value, potentially driving further premiums, enabling more expansion and continuing the cycle.
+• Higher reserves enhance PLSTR value, potentially driving further premiums, enabling more expansion and continuing the cycle.

 This cycle mirrors MicroStrategy’s approach, using PLSTR premiums to accumulate vPLS, grow PLSTR value, and contribute to PulseChain’s ecosystem.